QEDjl-project/QEDbase.jl/README.md

 quantum electrodynamics (QED) processes, facilitating interoperability with other packages in the suite.

-For a detailed explanation of the integration with other `QuantumElectrodynamics.jl` packages, please refer to the [documentation](https://qedjl-project.github.io/QuantumElectrodynamics.jl/main/).
+For a detailed explanation of the integration with other `QuantumElectrodynamics.jl` packages, please refer to the [documentation of `QuantumElectrodynamics.jl`](https://qedjl-project.github.io/QuantumElectrodynamics.jl/dev/).

 ## Main interfaces